BlueQuartzSoftware/simplnx/CONTRIBUTING.md

   - Update nxrunner cli to offer the same functionality as our GUI interface
   - Optimize existing filter algorithms
   - Port python filters to c++ to increase efficiency

+Our repository recognizes all forms of contribution as defined in the [all-contributors](https://allcontributors.org) specification.
+The categories of which can be seen here [emoji key](https://allcontributors.org/docs/en/emoji-key);

 ## Building from Source